capecodcommission/cape-cod-coastal-planner/README.md

 ## Kubernetes
 ### Deployment
-To deploy to Azure Kubernetes Cluster CCC-AKS-DEV-01
+To deploy to Azure Kubernetes Cluster (AKS) CCC-AKS-DEV-01
 ```bash
 # Log in to Azure
 az login